abhishek-kumar-code/Redfish_Public/Specification.md

 * After a successful "SimpleUpdate" action POST, the service shall return HTTP Status code of [202](#status-202) with a location header set to the URI of a Task Monitor.
 This Task can be used by clients to monitor the progress and results of the update, which includes the progrss of image transfer to the service.
 * A client may specifiy the targest(s) of the update by setting the "Targets" property in the action POST request.
 * If the client included the "@Redfish.OperationApplyTime" property on the "SimpleUpdate" action, the service should include the appropritate "@Redfish.OperationApplyTime" and "@Redfish.MaintenanceWindow" properties on the created Task, and keep the "TaskState" as Pending until the Task starts.
 The service shall persist the scheduled Task across servcice restarts, until the Task starts.
+* Tasks created by the UpdateService should report status/results using the Task’s Messages array.
+The Task should use messages from the Update Message Registry.
+Additional messages from other registries may also be included.

 ##### HTTP Push updates<a id="http-push-update"></a>
 A service may support the "RedfishHttpPushUri" property within the Update Service resource.
 A client can perform an HTTP or HTTPs POST on the URI specified by this property to initiate a push-based update.